SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/test-with-mock.md

 4. Open a new terminal and run `cds watch`.
 This will start the application connected to the running mock service.

-   > In case you had previously deployed the application to Kyma Runtime -  Navigate to `app/incidents/resources/webapp` folder and move the `webapp` folder to `app/incidents`.
-Also, delete the `resources` folder.

 5. In a browser, open the server URL: `http://localhost:4004`.
 6. There are two URLs under web applications: